coingecko/steemprice-feed/README.md

 - run `make init` to install pm2 (skip this step if you already install pm2, and run `npm install`)
 - run `make start` (start the tool with pm2)

+There is other command available as well:

+- To stop the price feed update, run `make stop`
+- To delete existing process running run `make delete`
+- To check log message, run `make log`
+- To check log message (last 1000), run `make log-1000`

 ## RoadMap

 - Fallback to Exchange data source.